-The Land of a Thousand Lakes has a very diverse economy.
-Its agricultural sector remains a major part of the state's economy, ranking sixth in the nation in the value of products sold.
-From sweet corn, sugar beets and peas to farm-bred turkey.
-33 of the top 1000 publicly traded companies such as Target, 3M, Land O’ Lakes and the largest privately-owned company in the United States, Carlson Companies, is headquartered in Minnesota.
+The Land of a Thousand Lakes has a diverse economy.
+Its agricultural sector remains a major part of the state's economy, ranking sixth in the nation in the value of products sold, from sweet corn, sugar beets, and peas to farm-bred turkey.
+In fact, 33 of the top 1000 publicly traded companies, such as Target, 3M, Land O’ Lakes, and the largest privately owned company in the United States, Carlson Companies, are headquartered in Minnesota.

 According to the Bureau of Labor Statistics, Minnesota has the highest five-year business survival rate in America.
 This means that businesses in the state, specifically small businesses (SMBs), are thriving.
-The state administration offers incentives like the angel tax credit, research and development tax credit and opportunity zones to assist entrepreneurs and startups expand or relocate to Minnesota.
+The state administration offers incentives like the angel tax credit, research and development tax credit, and opportunity zones to help entrepreneurs and start-ups expand or relocate to Minnesota.

 - There are 526,350 small businesses in Minnesota that account for 99.5% of all businesses in the state.